How to help those in the message

 Q: So can we try to find the evidence that the 16 men died like Bro.
 Branham said they did?

-From this point, you can use the facts which can be found in our article on the Municipal Bride vision to ask further questions.
+At this point, you refer to the facts which can be found in our article on the Municipal Bride vision to express puzzlement... if what you say is true, how can you explain this?
+I just don't get it.
+Can you help me to understand?

 NOTE: It is critically important that you do not provide any of the answers.
 They must search for the answers themselves.

 Sometimes, it is important to even pretend that you don't get it.
-Continue to simply ask the questions.
+Continue to simply ask the question on the ONE issue that you have chosen for them.
 Don't tell them they don't get it.
-Just simply keep asking the questions.
+Just simply keep asking the question.

 If you don't understand how to do this in the context of your situation, please feel free to send us an email and we will try to help you out.